Title IX Advocacy and Resources

 Employee Assistance Plan (EAP)

-All* RCC employees are eligible for Employee Assistance Program (EAP) services, like counseling, administered through Uprise Health.
+All* RCC employees are eligible for Employee Assistance Program (EAP) services, like counseling, administered through Canopy.
 EAP services are always confidential.
-To access the EAP call toll-free, 866-750-1327 or visit the EAP website and enter access code: OEBB.
+To access the EAP call toll-free, 800-433-2320 or see the Summary of Services resource for more details and instructions on how to access services online.

 *Exception: Student employees have access to counseling via the Counseling Center rather than the EAP.